 Manchester is a somewhat small city located in the state of Iowa.
 With a population of 5,179 people and just one neighborhood, Manchester is the 94th largest community in Iowa.
 Manchester has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-When you are in Manchester, you'll notice that it is more blue-collar than most other communities in America.
-35.97% of Manchester’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Manchester is generally considered to be a blue-collar town.
+35.97% of the Manchester workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Manchester is a city of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Manchester who work in teaching (9.52%), healthcare suport services (7.11%), and office and administrative support (6.82%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Manchester has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Manchester has few renters and college students.
 But the biggest reason it is quieter in Manchester than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Manchester may be for you.